fulcrologic/fulcro/README-websockets.md

 Note that you have access to the reconciler (for that matter the entire app) here.
 You can call `(om.next/merge! reconciler ...)` or `(om.next/transact! reconciler ...)` alternatively.
 That part is up to you.

-Check out the [Fulcro Cookbook](https://github.com/fulcro-web/fulcro-cookbook) for an example usage.
+Check out the demos in [Fulcro](https://github.com/fulcrologic/fulcro) for an example usage.
 Feel free to ping the `fulcro` on clojurians slack for help.

 ## License

 Copyright © 2016 NAVIS
+Copyright © 2017 Fulcrologic

 Distributed under the MIT License.